 The toms are easy to mount, leaving enough space for a wide range of movement.
 The shallow depths make it easier to position with the lug tension allowing smooth tuning.

-The clean sounds of the drums can be attributed to the Remo’s heads.
+The clean sounds of it can be attributed to the Remo’s heads.
 This is an exclusive feature of the brand, and one of the reasons it is very famous.

-I have been checking with bands that use the Arcadia kit to see how easy it is to set it up.
+I have been checking with bands that use this one to see how easy it is to set it up.
 All have uniformly agreed that it is no hustle.
 Besides, it keeps improving when you hear the sound.

 Tuning the snare is quite interesting and motivational.
-It offers a broad range of tuning and fits well with heavy-hitting and ghost notes.
+The snare offers a broad range of tuning and fits well with heavy-hitting and ghost notes.

 The toms are characterized by shallow depth.
 This means they speak fast with strong tonal command.
 Any unwanted overtones have been eliminated.
 Even though there is a half-inch difference in the depth between the 10-inch and the 12-inch, the tuning ranges create a wide range of incredible sounds.